sogelink-research/ctod/README.md

 #### Parameters

 - **minZoom** : The min zoomlevel for the terrain.
 Default (0)
-- **maxZoom** : The max zoomlevel for the terrain, when lower than maxZoom for layer.json the service returns an empty terrain tile.
-Default (20)
 - **resamplingMethod** : Resampling method for COG: 'nearest', 'bilinear', 'cubic', 'cubic_spline', 'lanczos', 'average', 'mode', 'gauss', 'rms'.
 Default 'bilinear'
 - **cog** (required): Path or URL to COG file.
 - **ignoreCache** : Set to true to prevent loading tiles from the cache.
 Default (False)